 Below are several areas of frequently asked questions about the Employee Assistance Profession.
-If there are additional questions, please contact the EAPA office.
-703-387-1000
+If there are additional questions, you may contact a specific EAPA staff member or the EAPA office by phone at 703-387-1000.

 Answer: Employee Assistance Programs (EAPs) serve organizations and their employees in multiple ways, ranging from consultation at the strategic level about issues with organization-wide implications to individual